-In Mazinger Z, Kouji is able to think strategically and plotting strategies beforehand.
-However, given his rash, hotheaded nature, he is VERY prone to impulsively rush/leap/dive headfirst into a dangerous situation and figuring out along the way how he will walk out of it alive.
+In Mazinger Z, Kouji is able to think strategically and plot strategies beforehand.
+However, given his rash, hotheaded nature, he is VERY prone to impulsively rush/leap/dive headfirst into a dangerous situation and figure out along the way how he will walk out of it alive.
 These twopages of the "Mazinger Z: Relic of Terror" one-shot are a good example.

 In Naruto, Deidara prides himself with these, as it correlates with his belief that true art is a momentary concept.

 Naruto himself has twice been described to mooks who had never seen him before as "the one who will attack you without thinking first".
 While he can often make up plans (even very good ones), he initially is only capable of thinking them up immediately before he has to do them.
 Of course, this is somewhat implied to be why he's a capable fighter; he makes up for his lack of raw intelligence with body instinct.

 It actually works in his favor.
 Considering that literally everyone he's fought has pulled new and unheard-of secret techniques out of their ass when he fights them, trying to plan ahead would be a pointless exercise.
 What little strategy he had (at least until recent chapters) has been "spam them with ShadowClones until they break out the big guns, and then figure it out from there."
 The kid plans for Indy Ploys.